How Dangerous Is Asbestos?

 Amphibole

-Five types of asbestos fall into the amphibole family.
-These varieties’ straight, sharp structures make them easy to inhale.
+Five types of asbestos belong to the amphibole family.
+Their straight, sharp structures make them easy to inhale.

 • Crocidolite